GameAutomators/eBook-Source/Examples/flow_free.md

 ### Conclusions

 This way, the game flow free is automated.
 This code works well only till 10x10 blocks.
-For higher sizes, the code takes too much time and will be unable to solve.
+For higher sizes, this implementation takes too much time.